abinit/abinit/doc/tutorial/compilation.md

 and take some time to read the documentation of the different options.

-The documentation lists some of the most important environment variables that can be used to specify the compilers and the compilation flags.
+The documentation reports the most important environment variables that can be used to specify compilers and compilation flags.
 We already encountered some of the variables in the previous examples:

 ```md